Bhagavad Gita Chapter 6 Verse 4 Meaning

 What is the main idea of Bhagavad Gita 6.4?

+At this point in Dhyana Yoga, Krishna deepens His teaching on inner stillness.
 When a person is not attached to the sense-objects or to actions, having renounced all thoughts, then they are said to have attained Yoga.
-This verse emphasizes meditation with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete...

 How can I apply Bhagavad Gita 6.4 in daily life?